Internment of Japanese Americans: Roosevelt's racial attitudes toward Japanese Americans

-During the 1920s, Roosevelt wrote articles in the Macon Telegraph opposing white-Japanese intermarriage for fostering "the mingling of Asiatic blood with European or American blood" and praising California's ban on land ownership by the first-generation Japanese.
-In 1936, while president, he wrote privately, with regards to contacts between Japanese sailors and the local Japanese American population in the event of war, that "every Japanese citizen or non-citizen on the Island of Oahu who meets these Japanese ships or has any connection with their officers or men should be secretly but definitely identified and his or her name placed on a special list of those who would be the first to be placed in a concentration camp."
+During the 1920s, Roosevelt wrote articles in the Macon Telegraph in which he expressed his opposition to white-Japanese intermarriages based on his fear that if they were not outlawed, such marriages would foster "the mingling of Asiatic blood with European or American blood" and in those articles, he also praised California's ban on land ownership by the first-generation Japanese.
+In 1936, while he was president of the United States, he privately wrote, in reference to contact between Japanese sailors and the local Japanese American population in the event of war, that "every Japanese citizen or non-citizen on the Island of Oahu who meets these Japanese ships or has any connection with their officers or men should be secretly but definitely identified and his or her name placed on a special list of those who would be the first to be placed in a concentration camp."

-After Pearl Harbor
+After the attack on Pearl Harbor

 In the weeks immediately following the attack on Pearl Harbor the president disregarded the advice of advisors, notably John Franklin Carter, who urged him to speak out in defense of the rights of Japanese Americans.